madebybear/Umbraco-Console-App/README.md

 ## Use Case

 - You have a custom Umbraco website that you've built.
-Using a windows scheduled task, you want run via a console application and programmatically use the [Umbraco Services](https://our.umbraco.org/documentation/Reference/Management/Services/) to modify your content.
+Using a windows scheduled task, you want run a umbraco console application and programmatically use the [Umbraco Services](https://our.umbraco.org/documentation/Reference/Management/Services/) to modify your content.

 ## Prerequisites